 - Complete all eLINK reporting, according to the eLINK Reporting Guidance, and submit via the Status Change in eLINK; an eLINK notification will automatically be sent to the Board Conservationist when the report is submitted.
-After the report is submitted, the Board Conservationist will review the eLINK All Details and/or Summary Reports and cross-reference the work plan and the eLINK reporting guidance to determine if reporting is satisfactory. - 2.
+After the report is submitted, the Board Conservationist will review the eLINK AllDetails and/or Summary Reports and cross-reference the work plan and the eLINK reporting guidance to determine if reporting is satisfactory. - 2.
 Complete an eLINK Final Financial Report that summarizes all expenditures for the grant.
 This Report must be signed by the grantee and a scanned copy uploaded for Board Conservationist review.

 (The Report must be signed by an official of the LGU or someone authorized by the LGU.
-See Authorized Signature and Grantee Authorized Representative.)
+See "Official Signature and Grantee Authorized Representative" in the Grant Terminology chapter.)